Washington and Lee Mock Convention

 Washington and Lee Mock Convention is a simulated presidential nominating convention and is held every four years, during the early stages of the U.S. Presidential Primary, at Washington and Lee University.
 Although Oberlin College has the distinction of having the oldest student-run mock political convention in the country, W&L's convention has the reputation for being the most accurate.
 It often receives gavel-to-gavel coverage on C-SPAN.

 The convention simulates the nomination process for whichever party does not currently hold the presidency.
-Since its inception in 1908, the student body has been correct 20 out of 27 times, with only three incorrect predictions since 1948.
+Since its inception in 1908, the student body has been correct 21 out of 28 times, with only three incorrect predictions since 1948.
 Since 1948, they have never incorrectly predicted the Republican nominee for president.

 The 2008 Mock Convention projected Hillary Clinton as the Democratic nominee for that election year.
 The Mock Convention was mistaken, however, as Barack Obama was eventually elected as the nominee.
 The 2012 Mock Convention projected Mitt Romney as the Republican nominee.
 In 2016, the Mock Convention projected Donald Trump would be the Republican nominee on the first ballot.
 In 2020, the Washington and Lee Mock Convention predicted incorrectly again, predicting Bernie Sanders would win the nomination, after his early victory in New Hampshire.
 Sanders dropped out of the race in April 2020, and Vice President Joe Biden would go on to win the nomination and the election.
+In 2024, which was again a Republican mock convention, the Mock Convention again correctly predicted that Donald Trump would be the Republican nominee; Trump would go on to be elected to his second term in November 2024.